 You can create all the hype and aesthetic, but people buy with their hearts and justify it with their heads.

-So, if you bring to market a sub-par product, don’t be surprised to see your line plummet faster than a stunt performer at a Red Bull event.
+So, if you bring to market a sub-par product, don’t be surprised to see your brand plummet faster than a stunt performer at a Red Bull event.

 So, if you’re in the market to know how to start a fitness clothing line – be it workout clothes and gym wear, athleisure garments, athletic clothing etc. here’s exactly what you need to consider about the manufacturing of your pieces before diving headfirst (with the parachute).